[FUSE] arv-mount is too slow for strelka

 When we are using arv-mount, even with 4 threads, full CPU usage is not used:

-#1 Updated by Peter Amstutz over 3 years ago
+#1 Updated by Peter Amstutz about 5 years ago

 I think there's two separate issues here.